jianjieluo/BeeBlog/README.md

 Then visit http://localhost:80 .

+> Notice: All the article files name should be ASCII characters since my docker container system doesn't support utf-8.
+And it should obtain the format "xxxx-xx-xx-xxx-xxx-xxx.md" cause my name parser depends on the file name format.

 ## Refference

 1. [How To Write A Static Site Generator](https://screamingatmyscreen.com/2014/5/how-to-write-a-static-site-generator/) gives me a basic concept about static page generator.